 WE WANT TO BUY YOUR USED RECORDS!
 WE PAY TOP DOLLAR FOR QUALITY RECORDS!

 No collection is too big or too small.
-You can bring your records by Permanent Chicago or LA and we're also always ready to travel to you!
+You can bring your records by our physical location when we're open and we're also always ready to travel to you if need be!

 The early 70s were an incredible time for RocknRoll.
 Music had lost it’s virginity and abuse of all sorts was running rampant.
 Bands were turning up, de-tuning, and dropping out left and right.
 Bad trips and other people’s battles were bumming everybody out and the discontent was palpable.
 These vibes are what informed Salt Lick’s first recordings.
 Informed and influenced by the Motor City scene as much as the boneheaded side of the American underground, Salt Lick recorded these two crunchy tunes in one short late-night session in a seedy LA neighborhood.
 Bargain basement beer flowed like wine and you can almost hear the pull-tabs being popped over the hiss of the tape machine.
 The men of Salt Lick came together over a collective disdain of the castrated rock they’d been hearing and wanted to toughen things up a bit, all while keeping it groovy.
 “If the ladies ain’t having a good time, no one is.”, one member recalls thinking.
 This 45 was pressed in a limited quantity of 300 copies, 100 of which on coke-bottle clear vinyl.
 No picture sleeve necessary.
 Everything you need to see is on the label.
 Recorded by Hunter Scztroop and Erik Lake at Black Diamond.
 Engineered by Jorge Explosion at Circo Perrotti Studios in Gijón, Spain. <CONTINUE>

 Digital Downloads & Streaming